 Hooray!
 You’ve nearly made it through the first month of the new year!
 But if you’re in the thick of toddlerhood, your big kids are facing another wave of school shut downs, or you’re just too cold to hit the outdoors, we know that these winter months can feel never-ending.
 So, in the spirit of keeping the fun alive, we’ve come up with 4 fun ways to survive with your kids until the snow thaws.

 You know your local library that you’ve passed a million times and said “oh, there’s the library!”
 (Or is that just me?)
 Go online and check out their events!
-Like many businesses, libraries have had to adapt to a new way of operating in the past year, so they’ve come up with fun, free, and creative ways to keep your kids entertained virtually.
-My local library has virtual storytime for babies and toddlers, which is great for when you’ve read Goodnight Moon 100 times and want to hand over the reins for a night.
+Like many businesses, libraries have had to adapt to a new way of operating in the past couple of years, so they’ve come up with fun, free, and creative ways to keep your kids entertained virtually.
+My local library has virtual story time for babies and toddlers, which is great for when you’ve read Goodnight Moon 100 times and want to hand over the reins for a night.
 They also do virtual craft nights, which you can complete with your own materials, or pick-up curbside before the event.

-ARTS & CRAFTS – Since Valentine’s Day is quickly approaching, it’s the perfect excuse to do some crafts!
+Since Valentine’s Day is quickly approaching, it’s the perfect excuse to do some crafts!
 A good friend once taught me that you can do pretty much anything with some paint and a baby foot, so this year we made Valentine cards for the grandmas and grandpas featuring the kids’ footprints in heart shapes.
 It was the perfect post-nap time activity, and the result was super cute!
 Another great Valentine activity to send to the grandparents?
-Check out our I Love You Grandmother and I Love You Grandfather journals!
+Check out our I Love You Grandma and I Love You Grandpa journals!

 So, there you have it!
 Here’s to hoping the sun comes out soon and thaws all this snow.
 In the meantime, we’d love to hear how you are surviving the wintertime with your little ones in the comments below!